 The partner program can only be considered an option when the primary candidate is being considered for a tenure track or tenured position.

 Step 1: Search committee chairs should send an email to Faculty Excellence with the names and email addresses of all interviewees who are invited for a campus visit.
-Please note that this step is very important and with few exceptions, was not done previously.
+Please note that this step is very important.

 Step 2: Faculty Excellence will send the following email to the on-campus interviewees:

 “If you have a partner (meaning spouse, significant other, or domestic partner) interested in a faculty position at UCF, please have them apply to search X or search Y if they would like to be considered for a tenure‐track/tenured position, an instructor/lecturer, or a non-tenure earning multi-year assistant/associate/professor position.
 Neither the search committee nor the hiring official will be notified of your request unless you are the selected candidate.
 If you are the selected candidate, then the department may apply for a program to support your partner’s hire to a faculty line.”

 Step 3: When the search committee makes the recommendation for hire, the Department Chair/Director should contact Faculty Excellence to determine if their candidate-of-choice has a partner that has applied through TOP, and this should be done prior to extending an offer to the candidate-of-choice.